hyosung11/Launch-School/journal.md

 11;44 Short rest with eyes closed and ready to do block scope.

 12:30 Taking a break to read *A Mind for Numbers* and then make lunch.
 I've got a little more left in Lesson 2 to review and then I'll be ready to take the Lesson 2 Quiz 1 later today.
 Then I'll have next week to work on exercises.
 Fun stuff.

+13:40 After lunch and dropping Omi off at McKenzie's for a play date.
+I thought about getting a foot massage, but didn't.
+Oh, I do need new cleats.
+Time to go shopping online.

+15:26 Took a break this afternoon for a nap and some reading and surfing on the internet.
+Ready to study some more with active recall!

+16:43 In the Coding Tips 2 section and there's some dense material here regarding not mutating the caller during iteration.